-EVDOKIA KARAYANNI (2007- 2009); Ptychion, University of Athens; M.A., Central Michigan University; Ph.D., University of Ioannina
+Greece - Deree ; M.A., Ph.D., University of Manchester.

 Kimon Friar Lectureship

 In 1994 the College established the Kimon Friar Lectureship in Modern Greek Arts and Letters to honor the memory of the distinguished Greek-American translator, poet, and anthologist.
 The lectureship brings renowned scholars to the College and fulfills the terms of Kimon Friar's bequest to the Attica Tradition Educational Foundation of all his property in Greece, including his library and manuscripts, now deposited in the Special Collections, Rare Books and Archives division at the College library.